 It’s simple analog black and white dial with matching black canvas strap looks the part and you get the accuracy of the Seiko Caliber 7S26 automatic movement.

 Its water resistant (100 feet) and the face is protected with scratch resistant Hardlex crystal.
+The Seiko 5 was good enough to make our list of Best Field Watches and is one of the most affordable options on that list.

 Which Watch To Choose?